SubhashPatibandla/CICD-Repository/Day 5- CI Project for Beginners/JenkinsConfig.md

 Give the credential an ID (optional, for recognition) and click Add.

-Back in the SonarQube section, select this credential from the dropdown.
+IMP :: Back in the SonarQube section, select this credential from the dropdown(should be the same ID which you have configured in credentials).

 Click Save at the bottom of the page.